 With the original purchase of an IBM hardware product, you have access to extensive support coverage.
-During the IBM hardware product warranty period, you may call the IBM Personal Computer HelpCenter (1-800-772-2227 in the U.S.) for hardware product assistance covered under the terms of the IBM Statement of Limited Warranty.
+During the IBM hardware product warranty period, you may call the IBM Personal Computer HelpCenter (1-800-772-2227 in the U.S.) for hardware product assistance covered under the terms of the IBM hardware warranty.
 See "Getting help by telephone" on page 137 for HelpCenter telephone numbers in other countries.